xuhz/FPGA_as_a_Service/README.md

 ## Known issues
-* When there are multiple types of FPGA on one node, the device plugin registers resource for each specific type.
-The k8s device plugin framework has issue handling this case.
+* When there are multiple types of FPGA on one node, the device plugin registers resource for each specific typei, but the k8s device plugin framework has issue handling this case.
   Issue report filed tracking this. https://github.com/kubernetes/kubernetes/issues/70350

 ## Contact
 Brian Xu(brianx@xilinx.com)